dannybouwers/trala/README.md

 ### Smart Grouping

 Smart Grouping allows you to organize services into collapsible groups for better dashboard organization.

-#### How It Works

-- **Automatic Grouping:** Services are automatically grouped based on tags from the selfh.st icon metadata.
-If a service has tags, they are used to create group names.
-- **Manual Overrides:** You can manually assign services to specific groups using the `group` field in service overrides.
-- **Frontend Toggle:** Enable or disable grouping via the frontend toggle.
-When enabled, groups can be collapsed or expanded individually.
+This feature provides both automatic grouping based on service tags and manual control over group assignments.

 #### Configuration Options

-- `grouping_enabled`: Set to `true` to enable smart grouping (default: `true`).
+- `grouping_enabled`: Enable or disable the smart grouping feature (default: `true`).
+When enabled, services are automatically grouped based on tags from selfh.st icon metadata, and groups can be collapsed or expanded individually via the frontend toggle.

+- `grouped_columns`: Control the number of columns displayed in grouped view for extra-large screens (1-6 columns, default: 3).
+The grouped view always shows 1 column on mobile devices and 2 columns on medium screens (tablets), with the configured number applying only to xl screen sizes.

+- `tag_frequency_threshold`: Control which tags are used for automatic grouping by setting a threshold (0.0-1.0, default: 0.9).
+Tags present in more than this percentage of services are excluded to avoid overly broad groups.
+For example, a threshold of 0.9 excludes tags found in more than 90% of services, preventing common tags from creating unhelpful groupings.

-- In service overrides, add `group: "Group Name"` to assign a service to a specific group.
+- `group`: In service overrides, use the `group` field to manually assign services to specific groups, overriding automatic tag-based grouping.

+These settings can be configured via the YAML configuration file or environment variables (`GROUPING_ENABLED`, `GROUPED_COLUMNS`, `TAG_FREQUENCY_THRESHOLD`).

 ### Custom Icon Directory